 The different spheres of government are encouraged to work in a coordinated manner to tackle the development needs in a local area.
 Example: The Department of Health plans to build a clinic in an area.
-It has to check that the municipality can provide services like water and sanitation for the effective functioning of the clinic and that the land was not earmarked for another use.
+It has to check that the municipality if it can provide services like water and sanitation for the effective functioning of the clinic and that the land was not earmarked for the provision of another basis service and could be readily re-zoned for its intended use being heath. another use.